 What AI brings to regression testing

-AI for QA changes the most impactful aspect of your SDLC.
+AI in regression testing changes the most impactful aspect of your SDLC.
 It’s not a framework, it’s not executors, and it’s not a tool.
 AI changes your mindset: how, when, and why you test.

 Smart prioritization

 Instead of running the entire suite, AI analyzes recent code changes and flags the riskiest areas.
-You get targeted test runs, without wasted CPU cycles.
+You get targeted test runs through AI and regression testing, without wasted CPU cycles.
 Example: after a backend refactor, only impacted flows are re-tested first; no need to touch untouched modules.

 Self-healing tests